Proven Las Vegas Personal Injury Attorneys Ready To Fight For You

 The team at Mills & Anderson believes you should be duly compensated after an injury caused by another’s negligence.
 From the initial consultation, the Las Vegas personal injury attorney at Mills & Anderson will work diligently and build the strongest case possible against the responsible party.

-With years of experience in personal injury law, the trusted Las Vegas personal injury attorneys at Mills & Anderson handle all personal injury matters, including automobile accidents, commercial trucking accidents, bus accidents, pedestrian accidents, motorcycle accidents, and more.
+With years of experience in personal injury law, the trusted Las Vegas personal injury lawyers at Mills & Anderson handle all personal injury matters, including automobile accidents, commercial trucking accidents, bus accidents, pedestrian accidents, motorcycle accidents, and more.

-Contact the dedicated Las Vegas personal injury lawyers at Mills & Anderson at (702) 386-0030 or submit an online form to schedule a confidential consultation.
+Contact the dedicated Las Vegas personal injury attorneys at Mills & Anderson at (702) 386-0030 or submit an online form to schedule a confidential consultation.
 Mills & Anderson serves clients throughout Nevada, including Las Vegas, North Las Vegas, Henderson, and surrounding areas.

 Types of Personal Injury Cases